siom79/log-merger/README.md

 The option `--marker` inserts a maker like `[0]` at the beginning of each line into the output to indicate from which file the current line stems.
 The input files are numbered (starting with zero) such that the marker `[3]` tells you the lines stems from the fourth input file.

-If the option `--input` is not provided the output is written to stdout.
-Hence you can use this tool in a pipline with standard utilities like grep, cut, etc.
+If the option `--input` is not provided, the output is written to stdout.
+Hence you can use this tool in a pipeline with standard utilities like grep, cut, etc.

 More information on how to specify the timestamp format can be found [here](http://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html).

-If a line does not contain the number of specified fields or does not contain a timestamp at the given fiels it is treated like it would belong to the last line with propert timestamp.
-This way the stacktrace of an exception is merged together with the timestamp line. file1.log:
+If a line does not contain the number of specified fields or does not contain a timestamp at the given fields, it is treated like it would belong to the last line with proper timestamp.
+This way the stacktrace of an exception is merged together with the timestamp line.

+file1.log:
 ```
 2015-08-29 15:49:46,641 ERROR [org.jboss.msc.service.fail] (MSC service thread 1-4) MSC000001: Failed to start service jboss.undertow.listener.default: org.jboss.msc.service.StartException in service jboss.undertow.listener.default: Could not start http listener